Kung0605/Debug-Support-for-Aquila-core/readme.md

 - Program Counter:<br>
     Set PC to haltaddress when following event occur
     - External debug request
-    - Execuction of ebreak instruction
+    - Execution of ebreak instruction
     - Trigger match
 - Debug Controller:<br>
     The main module to control the debug state of Aquila core.
-    - State transtion of debug system:
+    - State transition of debug system:
     <img src="./doc/FSM_debug_controller_0.svg">
     - Determine the cause of debug by priority
         1. Breakpoint match.